PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 instrumented order, callback identity, and two total executions before switching to a delegate; validate sequentially, commit and push, and do not create a pull request.

+## Explicit channel-slice/pad-mul orchestration: completed state

+The characterized pair now delegates to `passes/channel_slice_pad_mul_orchestration.py`.
+A frozen `ChannelSlicePadMulContext` contains only ModelIR, layout state, and diagnostics.
+Both cleanup owners are imported directly from `channel_slice_layout` and `pad_layout`; the phase module does not import the central lowerer.

+`CHANNEL_SLICE_PAD_MUL_PASS_IDS` declares the exact two-step order.
+Every builder call creates one fresh `ModelIRPassStateScope` from the context's ModelIR/layout pair and attaches the identical scope, ModelIR, layout, and diagnostics values to both immutable invocations.
+The shared executor validates both IDs before execution.

+The historical helper is now a four-line zero-argument delegate.
+It remains both the leading terminal-slice/concat callback and the same additional late- terminal direct call between pre-add and affine post-add recovery.
+The two direct runner imports were removed from the central lowerer.
+Architecture accounting combines stable owner IDs with one direct helper invocation and one callback phase slot, preserving both runtime executions.
+The efficiency fixture now executes the explicit runner and still observes one graph-index build across the pair.

+Sequential validation completed as follows:

+- focused channel-slice/pad-mul orchestration: `8 passed in 0.60s`;
+- focused orchestration plus ordered architecture:
+  `256 passed in 19.52s`;
+- pass-efficiency: `30 passed in 0.55s`;
+- central lowerer synthetic smoke plus TensorFlow-import-blocked optional
+  boundary: `43 passed in 10.68s` (`32` plus `11`);
+- targeted Ruff, Python compilation, formatting, and whitespace checks: passed; the central lowerer retains exactly its two pre-existing F401 findings.

+No real-model conversion or broad direct-suite repeat was added.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation tiers, callback identity, runtime pass order, invocation multiplicity, shared- scope efficiency, and TensorFlow isolation are unchanged.
+PR #952 remains closed, no branch PR is open, and no pull request was created, reopened, or updated.

+At restart, inventory the next small still-central shared-scope cluster.
+The late hard-activation/layout-transpose pair is a likely option-dependent candidate; freeze its required option, active runner sequence, scope sharing, sole direct boundary, and all arguments before editing production.
+Validate sequentially, keep real-model conversion minimal, commit and push only, and do not create a pull request.